- for American Airlines users90

 The only downside to this card isn’t with the card itself but rather the rewards you will earn.
 As the largest airline in the world, American has more flights and members of its loyalty program than any other carrier.
 That means there’s a tremendous supply of award miles out there, and American has responded accordingly.
 Redeeming miles on flights hasn’t changed, but finding availability — particularly in business and first class — has become more difficult, and awards cost a lot more miles than they did just a couple years ago.
 What good are AAdvantage miles if you can’t use them?
 We’ll get into that, too.

 One of the biggest perks of the AA business card is the sign-up bonus.
-The standard bonus is 30,000 miles after spending $1,000 within the first 3 months, but it sometimes goes up to 60,000 miles after spending $3,000 within the first 3 months.
-That’s a great sign-up bonus!
+Earn 60,000 American Airlines AAdvantage® bonus miles after making $3,000 in purchases in first 3 months of account opening*.
+That's a great sign-up bonus.

 Additionally, you can add employee cards to the account at no cost, and the purchases they make will also earn AA miles.
 Keep in mind the miles earned go to the business owner’s AAdvantage account, not the individual employee making the purchases.

 One unique perk this card shares with all American Airlines cards is the opportunity to purchase discounted award tickets.
 These Reduced Mileage Awards can save you up to 7,500 miles per person on round-trip tickets purchased at the saver level.
 The discount is based on which card you hold and your class of service, and these discounts are eligible to destinations that rotate monthly.
 Keep in mind that the destination is what triggers the discount, not your origin.
 American announces the featured monthly destinations typically a few months in advance, so you can sometimes find great deals on last-minute travel.
 You do have to call the reservations desk to book, and these awards are still subject to the same availability as normal award tickets.

 What You Get